WWII Archive

 May 4, 1945

-This is Richard's first correspondance home after being liberated.
-It's a formatted postcard with check boxes to indicate his status.
-Other than the check boxes he was only allowed to sign, date and address it.
+Richard's first correspondence home after liberation — a formatted postcard with check boxes to indicate his status.
+Other than the check boxes, he was only allowed to sign, date, and address it.

 May 6, 1945